planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Falls

-Damage of course depends on how far the character fell: 1d6, plus 2 for every full building story or \~5-meter vertical Zone.
+Damage of course depends on how far the character fell: 1d6, plus 2 for every full building story or ~5-meter vertical Zone.
 This damage Soaks with POISE instead of FRAME.
-For example, a short fall like tumbling into a trench does 1d6, a second-story window or tree does 1d6+4, a tall tree or several floors of a building may do 1d6+8, etc. Terminal velocity limits damage to 1d6 + 20, such as skydiving without a parachute.
+For example, a short fall like tumbling into a trench does 1d6, a second-story window or tree does 1d6+4, a tall tree or several floors of a building may do 1d6+8, etc. Terminal velocity limits damage to 1d6+20, such as skydiving without a parachute.

-Hard ground like concrete or rubble may inflict +1, spikes or traps Roll separate damage (1d6+), water may be -2, jumping purposefully instead of falling reliably grants -2, etc.
+Hard ground like concrete or rubble may inflict +1, spikes or traps Roll separate damage (1d6+), water may be -2, jumping purposefully instead of falling grants -2, etc.

 The truly daring may ***Plummet*** onto an enemy below, raising their DM by two for every Zone fallen.
 They still suffer their own falling damage, soaked by POISE as usual.